CyberEssence/wonderland/README.md

    2.2.
 Create netrunner module before rootkit
    - scanner module
       - scan test ports \ x
       - scan all ports \ in progress
+      - add multithreading \ x
       - brute logins/passwords, if that needs
       - if connection was established:
          - recon in machine